Glencraft Wins Queen’s Enterprise Award

 Closer to home, it has provided bespoke mattresses for the offshore oil & gas sector and has an ongoing contract for the supply of 1,100 industry-compliant luxury mattresses for a North Sea operator.
 It counts prestigious hotels among the admirers of its products.
 They include heralded establishments such as The Fife Arms in Braemar, The Balmoral in Edinburgh and Brown’s Hotel in London’s Mayfair district.

-Glencraft also provided mattresses free of charge to the Edinburgh Social Bite Village project.
-One of Glencraft’s recent highlights was a contract to supply 974 mattresses for the Caledonian Sleeper Service.
+Glencraft also provided mattresses, free of charge, to the Edinburgh Social Bite Village project.
+One of Glencraft’s highlights was supplying 974 mattresses for the Caledonian Sleeper Train.
 The handmade luxury mattresses, some of which have 3,000 pocket springs, have been showcased in Vogue magazine and The Sunday Times.
-Its high-end mattresses incorporate UK-sourced natural materials such as horsehair, mohair, cashmere, wool and alpaca wool.
-It holds no stock.
-All its mattresses are made-to-order by hand.
+Our mattresses incorporate UK-sourced natural materials such as horsehair, mohair, cashmere, wool and alpaca wool.
+All our mattresses are made-to-order by hand.

-In addition, Glencraft supplies a Glasgow-based employment support facility RSBi City Building by manufacturing bonnell springs for its mattresses.
+Glencraft also supplies RSBi City Building, in Glasgow, by manufacturing bonnell springs for its mattresses.
 RSBi employs more than 250 people, more than 50% of whom have a disability.
-It’s all a far cry from when Glencraft faced closure in 2009 after Aberdeen City Council pulled a substantial grant due to a funding review.
-The campaign to save the charity – it relaunched in 2010 – and introduce a more strategic approach secured its future.
+It’s all a far cry from when we faced closure in 2009.

 Aberdeen business consultant Jonathan Smith joined the Glencraft board in mid-2019 and was appointed acting chairman in June last year.
 He is a former senior manager with a global energy company and was named Inspirational Mentor of the Year at the 2019 Elevator Awards.